 Water fun - it's a given when you choose to vacation on the Grand Strand.
 Once your boogie board has lost some of its enchantment, there are plenty of adventures to whet your appetite for something new, with or without an adrenaline rush.
 Rental services have everything you need to make the Atlantic Ocean and area waterways your oyster for jet skiing, surfing, kayaking, parasailing, windsurfing and more.
 Most offer multiple watersport activities and have experts on staff to ensure your safety and enjoyment.

 Of the many things you might do during your stay, a guided dolphin tour on Jet Skis is bound to be memorable.
-Action Watersports in North Myrtle Beach is one operation offering this adventure.
-Skim the Waccamaw River on a wakeboard or paddleboard the calm waters of the Intracoastal Waterway, both courtesy of Myrtle Beach’s Island Adventures.
+Action Water Sportz in North Myrtle Beach is one operation offering this adventure.
+Skim the Waccamaw River on a wakeboard or paddleboard the calm waters of the Intracoastal Waterway, both courtesy of Myrtle Beach's Island Adventure Watersports.

 For boating with bite, hold on tight!
-Patriot Jet Boat in Myrtle Beach hits high speeds for a wet, wild, heart-thumping ride in the open waters of the Atlantic.
-While a banana boat zipping across the water is fun to watch, it’s even more of a thrill to be on board.
+While a banana boat zipping across the water is fun to watch, it's even more of a thrill to be on board.
 Enjoy a rousing ride as well as other watersports at Crazy Sister Marina, or set sail 500 feet above the ocean while parasailing with Express Watersports.
 This Murrells Inlet outfitter also offers scuba diving charters and lessons.

 Boating offers unparalleled opportunities for seeing the Grand Strand from its most magnificent vantage point.
 Sit back and let your eyes drink in the beauty of the ocean and other waterways on a boat manned by a seasoned crew.
 Enchanted Sailing Charters is one of several operations offering half-day, full-day or sunset excursions.

 Exploring the waterways of the Lowcountry is one of the best ways to appreciate the diversity of the Grand Strand.
-If an ecotour holds special allure for you, Explorer Cruises can help you discover the natural marine beauty of the Grand Strand.
-Likewise, Blue Wave Adventures offers dolphin cruises aboard the Osprey, a state-of-the-art power boat.
-Rover Tours in Georgetown will take you through the picturesque Winyah Bay for shelling, wildlife observation or a “pirate” adventure.
+Discover the natural marine beauty of the Grand Strand with a dolphin cruise by Blue Wave Adventures aboard the Osprey, a state-of-the-art power boat.
+Rover Tours in Georgetown will take you through the picturesque Winyah Bay for shelling, wildlife observation or a "pirate" adventure.
 A guided tour down the Black River likewise showcases the mystery and beauty of the region.
 Offered by Black River Outdoors in Pawleys Island, these excursions fill up quickly, so make a reservation early.

 For the ultimate in saltwater fishing, charter a boat and plumb the deep seas.
 Fisher of Men is one of many Little River charter services through which you can secure half-day, full-day and offshore fishing excursions.
 In North Myrtle Beach, Voyager Fishing Charters offers 24-hour fishing trips as well as half-day and full-day trips.
 Fly Girl Fishing Charters in Murrells Inlet, a favorite of families, will outfit you and your brood with gear, fishing permits and the promise of a good fishing day.
 They'll even clean your catch for you, a nice touch for the squeamish.